AwE130 Miscellaneous Clippings

 20 September 1911, Prehistoric Mastodon Elephas Progenies.

-We recieved by telegraph: The skeleton pieces found on the site of the Perning sugar factory in Modjokerto, some time ago, have proved to be the jaw of a Mastodon Elephas Progenies, the research conducted by Mr PA Ouwens, curator at the Department of Agriculture in Buitenzorg concluded this.
+We received by telegraph: The skeleton pieces found on the site of the Perning sugar factory in Modjokerto, some time ago, have proved to be the jaw of a Mastodon Elephas Progenies, the research conducted by Mr PA Ouwens, curator at the Department of Agriculture in Buitenzorg concluded this.
 The fossils have been brought to Buitenzorg for further research.

 Prehistoric finding Germany